wp-plugins/auto-featured-image-from-title/readme.txt

 == Upgrade Notice ==

-Upgrade if you want to disable auto image creation for pages or posts
+Upgrade if you want to use the option to use the Post Excerpt instead of the Post Title